Education

 Performance and Teaching Experience

-While in Chicago, Kimberly performed with the Civic Orchestra (training orchestra to the Chicago Symphony Orchestra), the Civic MusicCorps program and gave musical lectures in the City Colleges of Chicago.
-She was a frequent solo, chamber music, and orchestral performer in venues throughout Chicagoland.
+While in Chicago, Kimberly performed with the Civic Orchestra (the training orchestra of the Chicago Symphony Orchestra), the Civic MusicCorps program, and gave musical lectures at the City Colleges of Chicago.
+She was a frequent solo, chamber music, and orchestral performer in venues throughout the Chicagoland area.
 Kimberly is currently performing with the Chicago Sinfonietta and regional orchestras in the DC and surrounding areas.

-In addition to being the former Chair of Violin Department at the Suzuki-Orff School, Kimberly has also taught at the Music Institute of Chicago and Pathways Program for foster children.
+In addition to being the former Chair of the Violin Department at the Suzuki-Orff School, Kimberly has also taught at the Music Institute of Chicago and the Pathways Program for foster children.

 At Levine

-Kimberly has been on the Levine faculty since 2012 where she teaches both Suzuki and traditional violin as well as instructs Suzuki Violin Pre-twinkle and Book 1 group classes.
+Kimberly has been on the Levine faculty since 2012, where she teaches both Suzuki and traditional violin.

 “I am very happy to be part of such a talented and committed group of music professionals.
 I also appreciate the support and commitment of the staff and administration for the musical goals of the organization.”